alykoshin/gmail-send/README.md

 # gmail-send
 Minimalistic module to send email using GMail

-Basically it's a wrapper around `nodemailer` package to simplify its usage.
+Basically it's a wrapper around `nodemailer` package to simplify its usage for GMail even more.

 Not yet intended for public use.